hgn/net-applet-shuffler/README.md

 ```
 - PREVENT OS FROM OVERWRITING CHANGES:
-    E.g. Ubuntu has a habit to override manual changes on layer 3.
+    E.g. Ubuntu has a weird habit to sometimes override manual changes on layer 3.
     To prevent this, go to Network Settings and open "Edit Connections...".
     Select the interface(s) in question and open "Edit".
 Uncheck "Automatically
-    connect to this network when it is available"
+    connect to this network when it is available".

 [on alpha]